Administrative Roles

 Qualifications

 • Minimum of three years of work experience in a relevant area such as business administration, finance, nonprofit administration, elementary education, or work that centers on social justice and the arts.
-Familiarity with arts education non-profit work is preferred.

 • Excellent administrative skills, including strong proficiency with Google Suite

-• Experience and commitment to working with under-resourced youth is strongly preferred
+• Experience and commitment to working with under-resourced youth

 • Outstanding organizational ability, attention to detail, problem-solving, troubleshooting, and analytical skills